 - Difficulty in seeing phone or text on television

 - Double vision or ghosting of images (especially if only noticeable in one eye)

-Other common causes of cataracts include: diabetes, medications such as steroid eye drops, and previous eye surgery.
-There is research into other factors which may affect cataract development such as: smoking, lifelong exposure to sunlight, poor diet lacking antioxidant vitamins.
+Other common causes of cataracts include; diabetes, medications such as steroid eye drops, and previous eye surgery.
+There is research into other factors which may affect cataract development such as smoking, lifelong exposure to sunlight and a poor diet lacking antioxidant vitamins.
 In general, the reason for the cataract will not affect the way it is removed.

-If you suspect that you have a cataract you will need a professional eye examination by your optician or ophthalmologist (after a referral by your GP).
+If you suspect that you have a cataract you will need a professional eye examination by your eye doctor, optician or ophthalmologist (after a referral by your GP).
 If your vision can be corrected to an acceptable level with glasses or contact lenses, surgery may be avoided at this time.
 If your vision loss cannot be corrected by the above measures and if this interferes with your daily life (driving, watching television, hobbies) then your cataract will need to be removed surgically.

 What does cataract surgery involve?

-How long does cataract surgery take?
+How long does a cataract operation take in the UK?

-What are the results of cataract surgery?
+What are the results and benefits of cataract surgery?